bit-turtle/roxus/src/efi/README.md

 # Roxus UEFI Headers
-Made quickly by looking at the UEFI Specification
+Made by looking at the UEFI Specification